ClusterHQ/flocker/docs/using/installing/index.rst

 - :ref:`Using Amazon Web Services <aws-install>`
 - :ref:`Using Rackspace <rackspace-install>`

-It is also possible to install Flocker on any Fedora 20, CentOS 7, or Ubuntu 14.04 machine.
+It is also possible to install Flocker on any CentOS 7, or Ubuntu 14.04 machine.

-- :ref:`Installing on Fedora 20 <fedora-20-install>`
 - :ref:`Installing on CentOS 7 <centos-7-install>`
 - :ref:`Installing on Ubuntu 14.04 <ubuntu-14.04-install>`